Who Absolutely Needs a Plus-One, and Who Doesn't?

 Guests Who Are Casually Dating

-If the guest in question seems to have a new significant other every few months or hasn't been dating the same person for more than a year, giving them a plus-one isn't a priority, although it is thoughtful if you have the budget to do so.
+If the invited guest in question seems to have a new significant other every few months or hasn't been dating the same person for more than a year, giving them a plus-one isn't a priority, although it is thoughtful if you have the budget to do so.

 Coworkers can be a tricky guest list category altogether, even without the issue of plus-ones, so let's back up for a moment.
 The easiest way to avoid any drama is to not invite any coworkers at all.
 That way nobody feels left out.
 But if you're close to some of your coworkers (you socialize outside the office and text or call their cell phone) and everyone knows it, it's fine to invite them.
 Just don't hand them their invites at work or make a big deal out of it.
 Keeping wedding talk to a minimum at the office is smart anyway.
 However, if you work on a smaller team and are considering inviting a handful of coworkers (that you aren't friends with outside of work), invite the entire team or skip them altogether.
 This goes for plus-ones too.
 Whether you invite your work besties or your team, if one person gets a plus-one, then everyone else should too.

 As for your boss, invite him or her if you have a friendly relationship, along with a plus-one.
 If you don't, you're certainly not required to ask them to attend.
-Often, unless you're close, your boss will acknowledge your thoughtfulness, decline, and send a gift.
+Often, unless you're close, your boss will acknowledge your thoughtfulness, decline, and send a wedding gift.

 Single Guests You're Not Especially Close to and Who Will Know Other Guests

-If your mother-in-law insists that cousin Olivia needs an invitation (even though your partner hasn't seen her in 10 years), it's okay to not give her a plus-one if she's not married or in a serious relationship.
-While you may not be able to afford extra guests for everyone, it may start a fight if you want to cut people from your guest list just because you can't let them bring a date (especially if they're on your in-laws' list).
+If your mother-in-law insists that cousin Olivia needs an invitation (even though your partner hasn't seen her in 10 years), it's okay to not give her a plus-one if she's not married or in a long-term relationship.
+While you may not be able to afford extra guests for everyone, it may start a fight if you want to cut people from your guest list just because you can't let them bring a wedding date (especially if they're on your in-laws' list).
 Deal with this problem on a case-by-case basis, then carefully consider where to seat them at the wedding if they attend.

-But if your budget just won't allow certain guests to have plus-ones (and you want them to bring someone), this is where having a B-list comes in handy.
+But if your wedding budget just won't allow certain guests to have plus-ones (and you want them to bring someone), this is where having a B-list comes in handy.